yangxia605/100-days-of-code/README.md

 # 100-days-of-code-study
-## I will code for at least an hour a day for the next 100 days.[common on!!!]
+## I will code for at least an hour a day for the next 100 days.[come on!!!]

 #### Day 1:2018-01-20
 ####  sort()